Introduction

 The Bible code of Isaiah 53 explained

 As can be seen, the Hebrew statements ישוע שמי (“Jesus is my name”) and נצלבתי (“I was crucified”) are both encoded in Isaiah 53:8-54:1 at different equidistant letter sequences.
-The first of these statements is encoded at an ELS of every 20 letters backwards beginning at the second yod in the word יִארִיךְ (rendered “prolonged” in the KJV) in verse 10.6 The second statement is found at an ELS of every 52 letters forwards beginning at the final nun of the first word of verse 9.
+The statement Yeshua shmi, (meaning: “Jesus is my name”) is encoded at an ELS of every 20 letters backwards beginning at the second yod in the word יִארִיךְ (rendered “prolonged” in the KJV) in verse 10.6 The second statement is found at an ELS of every 52 letters beginning at the final nun of the first word of verse 9.
 This is the Bible code of Isaiah 53.7

 Final thoughts on the Bible Code of Isaiah 53

-4. As one example, Don Stewart makes both of these claims in his essay “Is There a Secret Code in Scripture That Proves Its Divine Authority?
-(The Bible Code)
+- As one example, Don Stewart makes both of these claims in his essay “Is There a Secret Code in Scripture That Proves Its Divine Authority?
+(The Bible Code)“

 Here is the longer text-string from Isaiah 53 which includes these extra letters: